wawababe/fabric-app-wallet/README.md

 ### Set up mysql
 1. Make sure you have installed mysql (version  Ver 14.14 Distrib 5.7.14)
 2. sign in mysql as root and create a new account for development
-3. modify the USERNAME and PASSWORD specified in the scripts/mysql/create_table.sh
+3. modify the USERNAME and PASSWORD specified in the [create_table script](scripts/mysql/create_table.sh)
 4. create tables by execute the script:
   `$ ./create_table.sh`